gdlc/STAT_COMP/HW_POWER.md

 Assume that the effect of BMI on SBP is higher (0.3) in male than in female (0.25).
 Develop a MC estudy to estimate the power to detect this interaction as a function of sample size.
 Suggestion: extend the baseline model by adding a sex by BMI interaction and assess the power to detect an interaction of the size above-specified.

-**Can a power of at least 80% be achieved with the proposed sample sizes?*
+**Q:**Can a power of at least 80% be achieved with the proposed sample sizes?